lorae/american-housing-shortfalls/README.md

 ### 3. Initialize R environment

+This step installs all the dependencies (packages) needed to make the code run on your computer.
+Depending on the packages that you already have installed, you may have to wait anywhere between a few seconds to a few hours for this step to run.

 Make sure the `renv` package is already installed and attached.
 Run the following in your R console:
 ```r
 install.packages("renv")